x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/architecture.md

 The protocol that's used by a client determines the protocol that's used to proxy the request to the backend services on the destination Mailbox server.
 For example, if the client connected using HTTP, the Mailbox server uses HTTP to proxy the request to the destination Mailbox server (secured via SSL using a self-signed certificate).
 If the client used IMAP or POP, then the protocol that's used is IMAP or POP.

 In Exchange 2016, telephony requests are different than other client connections.
 Instead of proxying the request, the Mailbox server *redirects* the request to the Mailbox server that holds the active copy of the user's mailbox.
-Telephony devices are required to establish their SIP and RTP sessions directly with the Unified Messaging services on the destination Mailbox server.
+Telephony devices are required to establish their SIP and RTP sessions directly with the Unified Messaging services on the destination Exchange 2016 Mailbox server.

   > [!NOTE]
   > Unified Messaging is not available in Exchange 2019.